kbrown55347/Clinician-Directory/README.md

 # Clinician Directory
 *Duration: 3 week sprint*

-An application for coordinating ongoing care with health professionals related to back pain.
-Users will be able to schedule appointments based on real-time provider availability.
-This is part of a broader project involving diagnostic telemedicine and remote provision of healthcare services to be able to deliver virtual therapies.
+Clinician Directory is a mobile-first, full stack application.
+It is used for coordinating ongoing care with health professionals related to back pain.
+Users can create an account and schedule appointments based on real-time provider availability.
+This application is part of a broader project involving diagnostic telemedicine and remote provision of healthcare services.

 # Screen Shots from Clinician Directory:
 <img width="193" alt="Screen Shot 2022-02-16 at 10 12 08 AM" src="https://user-images.githubusercontent.com/88270371/154307603-355b330c-cde1-4d60-92ef-20a9936412ea.png">